China contained Covid-19. Now, hundreds of millions of people there are about to go on vacation at the same time

 But the center still recommended travelers obey local epidemic control measures, wear masks on trains, flights and in crowded places, and keep 1-meter (3.2 feet) distance at tourist spots -- the last of which could be difficult if not impossible to observe, given the size of crowds that often inundate popular sites during Chinese holidays.

-Last week, China's Culture and Tourism Ministry ordered tourist sites to restrict capacity to 75% during the Golden Week, up from a limit of 50% from previous months.
+Last week, China's Culture and Tourism Ministry ordered tourist sites to restrict capacity to 75% during the Mid-Autumn Festival, up from a limit of 50% from previous months.
 To facilitate contact tracing, visitors are required to register online in advance.

 Tourists wearing face masks line up outside the Yellow Crane Tower in Wuhan, China on September 3.